 Condition: The Association does not have a comprehensive documented internal control structure.
 Material journal entries were needed for cash, accounts receivable, grants receivable, capital assets, accounts payable, deposits held in trust, and long-term debt to tie these items to documentation provided by the Association.
-The total amount of the entries was \$3,368,518 to compile the financial statements of the Association.
+The total amount of the entries was \$9,969,657.46 to compile the financial statements of the Association.
+Some of the journal entries that were prepared by the contracted bookkeeper have shown classification errors and others that were fixed without management knowledge.
 This finding was unable to be resolved in the current year as policies were not put into place to ensure that all balances were correct at year end.